TheHydrophobicityProject/HydrophobicityExplorer/README.md

 An example plot of Styrene LogP/SA with n <= 10:
 <img src="images/plot_example.png">

+This plot has a lot of noise at higher n.
+It is possible to [mitigate this](#reducing-noise-in-plots).

 ### Reducing Noise in Plots

 A plot generated with this tool may not always show a smooth curve, especially at higher n, where it is more difficult to optimize the polymer geometry.
 Calculations that depend on geometry like surface area or LogP/SA will be affected by poor geometry optimizations.
 This can be partially fixed by [changing the default settings](#changing-default-settings) to increase the number of conformations used for calculations or the maximum number of iterations a conformer is allowed to use before it is either accepted or discarded for not converging (i.e. the change in energy between optimization steps is still not yet small enough to be considered 'done').
 Both of these in effect increase the population of conformers used to calculate an average of a requested property, which reduces noise on the graph.